 Chain drives for industrial applications transmit power from one sprocket to another via a chain.
 They are available for a wide variety of speeds, torque, and operating conditions.
 Chains reduce speed and increase torque from an input shaft to an output shaft, and some are used as conveyors.
-Other chain characteristics include self-lubrication, corrosion resistance, and lightweight material options.
+Other characteristics include self-lubrication, corrosion resistance, and lightweight material options.

 - Versatility: cut-to-length